Every hierarchy of beliefs is a type: Introduction

 \section{Introduction}

-It is recommended that the models of incomplete information situations to be able to consider the players' hierarchies of beliefs, e.g. player $1$'s beliefs about the parameters of the game, player $1$'s beliefs about player $2$'s beliefs about the parameters of the game, player $1$'s beliefs about player $2$'s beliefs about player $1$'s beliefs about the parameters of the game, and so on.
-However the explicit use of hierarchies of beliefs\footnote{In this paper we use the terminology hierarchy of beliefs instead of the longer coherent hierarchy of beliefs.} makes the analysis very cumbersome, hence it is desirable to evade that they appear explicitly in the models.
+It is recommended that the models of incomplete information situations be able to handle the players' hierarchies of beliefs, e.g. player $1$'s beliefs about the parameters of the game, player $1$'s beliefs about player $2$'s beliefs about the parameters of the game, player $1$'s beliefs about player $2$'s beliefs about player $1$'s beliefs about the parameters of the game, and so on to infinity.
+The explicit use of hierarchies of beliefs\footnote{In this paper we use the terminology hierarchy of beliefs instead of the longer coherent hierarchy of beliefs.}, however, makes the analysis very cumbersome, hence it is desirable that those should not appear explicitly in the models.